Shopify/autoload_reloader/README.md

 > so reloading would not be possible.

-`require` will load a file again the file's path is removed from `$LOADED_FEATURES` so this is done when `AutoloadReloadable.reload` is called.
+`require` will load a file again the file's path is removed from `$LOADED_FEATURES` so this is done when `AutoloadReloader.reload` is called.

 > Not only that, it uses an internal `require` which is not `Kernel#require`.